Natural & Adversarial Bokeh Rendering via Circle-of-Confusion Predictive Network: Introduction

-\ding{182} We propose a novel {\emph{Depth-guided Bokeh Synthesis Network (DebsNet)}}.
-The method has the capability to flexibly and realistically synthesize, refocus, and adjust the level of bokeh.
-The training procedure is one-stage.
+\ding{182} We raise a new computer vision problem (\ie, natural \& adversarial bokeh rendering) for investigation and propose {\emph{circle-of-confusion predictive network (CoCNet)}} by combining the advantages of data-driven and physical-aware methods.
+It achieves on-par SOTA performance with a more lightweight design and a much simpler training strategy.

-\ding{183} We reveal that the ``natural bokeh'' effect can already negatively impact various visual tasks and then propose the depth-guided bokeh attack, \ie, AdvBokeh for image classification tasks by tapping into the bokeh generation process via the proposed DebsNet.
-The generated bokeh attack images can further improve the performance of defocus deblurring systems, demonstrating that the adversarially learned defocused image can be further capitalized for enhancing downstream visual tasks.
+\ding{183} We propose the depth-guided attack, \ie, AdvBokeh for image classification tasks by tapping into the bokeh generation process via the proposed CoCNet.
+The generated adversarial bokeh images can be used to improve the performance of the SOTA defocus deblurring systems, \ie, IFAN \cite{Lee_2021_CVPR}, demonstrating that the adversarial bokeh examples can further enhance downstream visual tasks.

-\ding{184} The adversarial attack experiments are conducted on a popular adversarial image classification dataset, showing that the proposed method can penetrate four SOTA image classification networks with high success rates as well as maintain high image quality compared to two SOTA defocus blur synthesis methods.
-The adversarial examples obtained by AdvBokeh also exhibit high level of transferability under black-box settings.
-Moreover, the adversarially generated defocus blur images from the AdvBokeh can actually be capitalized to enhance the performance of SOTA defocus deblurring system.
+\ding{184} We compare the performance of CoCNet with the state-of-the-art methods (\ie, PyNET, DMSHN, MPFNet, BRViT) on the popular EBB! bokeh generation dataset.
+The adversarial attack experiments are carried out on a popular adversarial image classification dataset (\ie, NeurIPS-2017 DEV), showing that the proposed method can penetrate four classical image classification networks with high success rates as well as maintain high image quality.
+The adversarial examples obtained by AdvBokeh also exhibit a certain degree of transferability under black-box settings.

-\paragraph{Social impact.} We envision that our method could be used in numerous applications including creative uses in the photography or generation of realistic training data.
-The attack method, if maliciously used by an adversary, may cause harm to the digital media.
-The study herewithin attempts to expose potential vulnerabilities of the neural network with the natural photography phenomenon, alerting the researchers to improve the robustness of the neural network.
+We introduce related works in Sec.~\ref{sec:related}.
+In Sec.~\ref{sec:bokeh_synthesis_method}, we use a lot of figures and formulas to illustrate the design of CoCNet and the implementation architecture.
+In Sec.~\ref{sec:influence_on_visual_task}, we propose how to generate a natural~\&~adversarial bokeh effect with CoCNet.
+In Sec.~\ref{sec:exp}, we conduct quantitative and qualitative experiments to verify the effectiveness of our method.
+The conclusion of the paper is in Sec.~\ref{sec:concl}.

+\textbf{Scope.} Our research belongs to the image synthesis task in the multimedia domain.
+We raise a new image synthesis problem (\ie, natural \& adversarial bokeh rendering) for investigation.
+The research can help to reveal the vulnerabilities in various visual multimedia understanding tasks under bokeh rendering.